Setting up network connectivity with IPsec gateways on your own using Yandex Cloud

 Set up a cloud site

-At this stage, you will reserve two static IP addresses for IPsec gateways as well as create and set up an infrastructure for your cloud site in Yandex Cloud: an IPsec gateway, two virtual machines, and a network with two subnets.
+In this step, you will reserve two static IP addresses for IPsec gateways and set up your Yandex Cloud infrastructure, including IPsec gateways, two VMs, and a network with two subnets.

 Reserve public IP addresses for gateways